 The storm shaped up to be among the worst in city history, rivaling the blizzards of 1888 and 1947.
-Two deaths were reported in Queens and more than 670,000 were without power in the region as of 11:30 p.m. local time yesterday, according to Consolidated Edison Inc. (ED) The company cut electricity to some areas to save its equipment and a transformer exploded at a plant on 14th Street, blacking out others.
+Two deaths were reported in Queens and more than 670,000 were without power in the region as of 11:30 p.m. local time yesterday, according to Consolidated Edison Inc. (ED:US) The company cut electricity to some areas to save its equipment and a transformer exploded at a plant on 14th Street, blacking out others.
 New York University evacuated its Langone Medical Center when it went dark and backup systems failed.

 “We knew that this was going to be a very dangerous storm and the storm has met our expectations,” said Mayor Michael Bloomberg at a news briefing.
 “The worst of the weather has come and the city certainly is feeling the impacts.”